Types of Eating Disorders

 Bulimia

-This disorder involves all of the main eating disorder behavior symptoms: restricting, binge eating, and purging.
+This type of eating disorder involves all of the main eating disorder behavior symptoms: restricting, binge eating, and purging.
 It has the added element of a possible dependence because the act of vomiting may release chemicals that positively reinforce the behavior.

 Research has revealed that genetic effects and environmental factors contribute to the risk of developing bulimia.
 Bulimia is associated with depression, anxiety, substance use, and self-harm behaviors such as cutting.